 - Wear socks designed for absorption and change socks regularly if feet tend to become damp.

-- Do no pick at skin around fingernails or toenails.
+- Do not pick at skin around fingernails or toenails.

-- Diabetics should be mindful of controlling their blood sugar in order to decrease susceptibility to infection.
+- Patients with Diabetics should be mindful of controlling their blood sugar in order to decrease susceptibility to infection.